lime-j/RDNet/README.md

 We present a Reversible Decoupling Network (RDNet), which employs a reversible encoder to secure valuable information while flexibly decoupling transmission-and-reflection-relevant features during the forward pass.
 Furthermore, we customize a transmission-rate-aware prompt generator to dynamically calibrate features, further boosting performance.
 Extensive experiments demonstrate the superiority of RDNet over existing SOTA methods on five widely-adopted benchmark datasets.

 # Requirements
+We recommend torch 2.x for our code, but it should works fine with most of the modern versions.

 ```
 pip install torch>=2.0 torchvision